GLP-1

 • Fat metabolism

-When estrogen declines, the body often stores more fataround the abdomen.
-This type of fat, called visceral fat, is more closelyassociated with cardiovascular and metabolic risk than fat stored elsewhere.
+When estrogen declines, the body often stores more fat around the abdomen.
+This type of fat, called visceral fat, is more closely associated with cardiovascular and metabolic risk than fat stored elsewhere.

-While lifestyle remainsfoundational, biology also plays a role.
+While lifestyle remains foundational, biology also plays a role.

 What Is GLP-1?

+GLP-1 is a hormone your body naturally produces.
+It helps regulate blood sugar and appetite.
 GLP-1 medications are designed to mimic this hormone.
-Theywere first developed to treat type 2 diabetes.
-Over time, researchers begannoticing additional effects.
+They were first developed to treat type 2 diabetes but over time, researchers began noticing additional effects.

 Today, several GLP-1 medications are approved for diabetes and chronic weight management.